sowmyamaddali/sowmyamaddali.github.io/README.md

 ## 💼 Professional Experience
-### Data Scientist | Fannie Mae (August 2024 - Present)
+### Fannie Mae | Data Scientist (August 2024 - Present)
-- Currently working on transformation of a Python codebase into PySpark, enabling optimized processing of large-scale datasets and significantly reducing operational costs.
+- Led the transformation of a Python codebase into PySpark, optimizing large-scale data processing, reducing execution time by 5x, and cutting operational costs by 40%.
-- Played a key role in the V2 platform migration by creating detailed technical documentation, troubleshooting implementation challenges, and providing hands-on user support to ensure seamless adoption across teams.
+- Drove the AWS SageMaker V2 platform migration, developing comprehensive technical documentation, troubleshooting implementation challenges, and providing hands-on support, ensuring a 100% successful transition across teams.
+- Tested and validated the acceptance environment for data science workloads, ensuring seamless integration between Amazon S3, Redshift, and SageMaker Studio.
+Conducted comprehensive package testing and evaluated runtime performance in JupyterLab, Code Editor, and RStudio.
+- Provisioned Infrastructure Change Requests (ICRs) using consumer contracts, enabling the transition of a project into an asset status, supporting long-term model deployment and data infrastructure stability.
+- Conducting performance testing on SageMaker custom images (CPU & GPU) across JupyterLab, Code Editor, and RStudio, ensuring compatibility and efficiency in large-scale data science and ML workflows.

-### Operations Intern | Madison Energy Infrastructure (June - August 2023)
+### Madison Energy Infrastructure | Operations Intern (June - August 2023)
--  Designed and implemented AWS Lambda functions to automate complex data processing workflows, reducing manual intervention and improving efficiency.
-- Strengthened organizational data security by architecting robust backup systems, mitigating risks of data loss or breaches.
-- Enhanced billing application functionality by developing advanced stakeholder access controls, streamlining user interactions and safeguarding sensitive information.
+- Revamped the company’s billing application in Microsoft Power Apps, reducing page load times from minutes to seconds, increasing processing speed by 80%, and enhancing user experience for stakeholders.
+- Integrated a security access layer within Power Apps, ensuring clients could only view their own purchased services, preventing 100% of unauthorized data exposure incidents.
+- Engineered an automated data pipeline using AWS Lambda, enabling seamless monthly data extraction, cleaning, and structured storage into Excel reports, reducing manual effort.
+- Implemented a daily backup and disaster recovery system, automating data backups and restoration, ensuring 99.9% data availability and eliminating the risk of data loss.

-### Impact AI Intern | Syntegral (February - April 2023)
+### Syntegral | Impact AI Intern (February - April 2023)
-- Constructed a comprehensive financial metrics dataset, integrating complex and varied data sources to support advanced analytics.
+- Curated and cleaned financial datasets from publicly available reports, ensuring structured, high-quality data for investment analysis models.
+- Extracted key financial metrics from corporate disclosures and regulatory filings, standardizing them for use in predictive modeling.
-- Seamlessly integrated financial datasets into a knowledge graph, improving data accessibility and enabling smarter decision-making processes for the team.
+- Developed a knowledge graph-based investment model, refining data relationships and improving prediction accuracy for investment decisions.
-- Provided actionable business insights through in-depth data analysis, facilitating data-driven strategies for internal and client-facing operations.
+- Researched and mitigated model hallucinations, investigating their causes and implementing data validation techniques to enhance model reliability.

-### Machine Learning Intern | Qualcomm (May - August 2021)
+### Qualcomm | Machine Learning Intern (May - August 2021)
-- Engineered a classification model for timing reports, delivering a 10-hour reduction in processing time, enabling faster delivery cycles.
-- Devised and executed systematic data-cleaning pipelines, ensuring the accuracy and reliability of high-volume datasets for machine learning projects.
-- Contributed to the development of innovative solutions for automating manual tasks, boosting productivity across the team.
+- Automated the cleaning of daily timing reports by developing a preprocessing pipeline, enabling seamless data extraction and structured dataset creation.
+- Developed and deployed an LSTM-based classification model, reducing manual processing time by 10 man-hours per week through efficient categorization of extracted data.
+- Implemented continuous model retraining, ensuring the LSTM model remained adaptive to evolving datasets, preventing model drift and maintaining high classification accuracy.

 ## 🚀 Featured Projects